ammoseek/asblog/src/posts/04-03-2020-patience-required/index.md

 All of this being said, [AmmoSeek.com](https://ammoseek.com/) works 24/7 to make sure we have the most up to date information showing in our search results as possible.

-Stay Safe, stay healthy, and keep on shooting straight.
+Stay safe.
+Stay healthy, and keep on shooting straight.